 3. Why do you want to work for London Drugs?

-• Tell them if you like technology as there are a lot of electronics at this company.
+• Tell them you like technology, as this company has a lot of electronics.

-• If you have an interest in healthcare tell them as London Drugs has a great pharmacy.
+• If you are interested in healthcare, tell them London Drugs has a great pharmacy.

-• State you love the products and service you get at London Drugs and because of this, you would be proud to represent them.
+• State that you love the products and services you get at London Drugs and would be proud to represent them.

 4. What hours can you work?

-• The more flexible you are with your hours, the better chance you have of getting hired, so be flexible!
+• The more flexible your hours are, the better your chance of getting hired, so be flexible!

-• If possible, let the interviewer know that you can work on weekends and/or holidays.
+• Let the interviewer know you can work on weekends and/or holidays.

 5. What is your greatest strength?